-As the national organization founded to serve and enable over 1,000 Boys & Girls Club organizations that run over 4,600 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4.73 million children Clubs reach each year.
-BGCA’s Child & Club Safety Team is composed of safety experts who provide support to local organizations on a variety of issues, including physical and emotional safety, facilities management, emergency management, child sexual abuse prevention and disaster preparedness.
+As the national organization founded to serve and enable more than 1,100 Boys & Girls Club organizations that run over 4,600 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4.73 million children Clubs reach each year.
+BGCA’s Child & Club Safety Team is composed of safety experts who provide support to local organizations on a variety of issues, including physical and emotional safety, facilities management, emergency management, child sexual abuse prevention, disaster preparedness and other child safety-related trainings.
 BGCA has taken extensive action to equip local Clubs to provide safe and secure environments for children, as outlined below.

-CHILD SAFETY HOTLINE: Through our partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Clubs of America provides a confidential, toll-free Child Safety Hotline to all current or previous Club staff, members or families to report any incident or situation in which they feel unsafe.
-To access the Child Safety Hotline, call 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.
+TOLL-FREE CHILD SAFETY HELPLINE: Through our partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Clubs of America provides a confidential, toll-free Child Safety Helpline to all current or previous Club staff, members or families to report any incident or situation in which they feel unsafe.
+To access the Child Safety Helpline, call 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.

 NATIONAL CHILD SAFETY ADVISORY TASK FORCE: To ensure BGCA has leading expertise when shaping safety policy and practices, we established the National Child Safety Advisory Task Force, a panel of nationally recognized experts, researchers and thought leaders representing different areas of child safety and protection.
 The task force meets quarterly, including at least once a year in person, to provide advice and expertise to BGCA leadership and Child & Club Safety Team on safety trends, issues, initiatives and best practices, as well as review and give feedback on BGCA safety strategy.